 Step 4: Certification

-The improvements will be checked by the evaluation team.
-If the evaluation team agrees with the modifications, it will advise the competent authority to issue the certificate.
-The certificate will be valid for a maximum period of five years.
-In some cases your certification will be valid for a shorter period.
-The evaluation team will always explain the reasons for a shorter period.
+If all actions of the assessment’s action plan are addressed, the audit team will advise the designated authority to issue a certificate for your port facility.
+The certificate will be valid for a period of maximum five years.
+In some cases the certification will be valid for a shorter period.
+If this is the case, the audit team will always discuss the reasons for a shorter period with you.
+In MOBI you’ll be able to read and download your facility’s port security certificate.

 Your requirements are the following